Novak Djokovic: 2019: Wimbledon and 7th Australian Open titles

 Djokovic began 2019 at the Qatar Open, losing in the semifinals to Roberto Bautista Agut.
-As top seed at the Australian Open, he defeated Rafael Nadal in the final to claim his record seventh Australian Open and 15th major title.
+As the top seed at the Australian Open, he defeated Rafael Nadal in the final to claim his record seventh Australian Open and 15th major title.
 He was then upset by Philipp Kohlschreiber at the Indian Wells Masters third round, and lost in the fourth round of the Miami Open to Bautista Agut.

 On clay, Djokovic reached the quarterfinals of the Monte-Carlo Masters, losing to Daniil Medvedev.
 During the Madrid Open, he celebrated his 250th week at world number 1 in the ATP rankings and won the title by defeating Stefanos Tsitsipas.
 At the Italian Open, he reached the final after beating Juan Martín del Potro, but lost to Nadal.

 At the French Open, Djokovic reached the semifinals without dropping a set, becoming the first man to reach 10 consecutive French Open quarterfinals.
 He lost a marathon five-set match to Dominic Thiem, ending a 26-match winning streak in majors and his bid for a second 'Nole Slam'.

 Djokovic defended his title at Wimbledon, beating Roger Federer in a record 4-hour 57-minute five-set final.
 Despite winning fewer points, Djokovic saved two championship points to claim his fifth Wimbledon and 16th major title.
 He lost in the semifinals of the Cincinnati Open to eventual champion Medvedev, and retired injured in the fourth round of the US Open against Stan Wawrinka.

 In October, Djokovic won the Japan Open over John Millman but lost in the quarterfinals of the Shanghai Masters to Tsitsipas.
 He ended the season and decade by winning his fifth Paris Masters title against Denis Shapovalov, regarded as the most successful player in men's tennis during the decade.